top of page

 Option 1: DIY from scratch

 The first option is to create it yourself from scratch.
-Don’t worry—you don’t need to be a professional graphic designer.
 Tools like Canva make it super easy to build planners with drag-and-drop templates.

 With Canva, you can: